 Homemade is always better.

-The first time my friend convinced me to make homemade marshmallows with her for Christmas a few years ago I was in love.
-They tasted like something!
+I fell in love with homemade marshmallows the very first time my friend convinced me to make them with her for Christmas a few years ago.
+They tasted like…something!
 I wasn’t sure exactly what it was, but it was delicious.

 And adding cocoa powder?
 Total win.